Kale KCR

-The KCR 556 is a service rifle which was developed for the Turkish Armed Forces by Kale Kalıp.
+The Kale KCR 556 is a Turkish assault rifle developed by Kale Kalıp.
 It fires 5.56×45 mm NATO ammunition.

 Design

 The modular gun is an advanced gas-operated rifle with rotating bolt head and piston op-rod driven fixed gas system.
 It is suitable for ambidextrous use.
-It has a maintenance free gas system up to 10,000 rounds which minimises fouling and heat.
+It has a maintenance free gas system up to 10,000 rounds which minimizes fouling and heat.
 The chrome plated cold hammer forged barrel is free floating.
 The gun is quite ergonomic with its modular flip-up iron sight and five-position telescopic adjustable stock.

 The gun's length is 655 mm when the stock is extended.
 It is made in 3 barrel length options, 368mm (14.5 in) 280mm (11 in) and 190 mm.
 The gun weighs 2,630 g excluding the magazine.